Is the FTSE 250 expensive today?

 Somewhat surprisingly, AGA turned out to be the ‘least undervalued’ company on a quantitative basis and its sale returned 22% in only three months.

 I bought AGA using version 0.1 of my evolving scoring system, which is a quantitative model to sort and screen stocks for further analysis.
 I’d say about 80% of any buy decision is based on this score with the remaining 20% going to soft qualitative research.
-The model looks for equity selling cheaply relative to its historic earnings and AGA certainly fitted that description.

-My quantitative research is quite limited and if you like that sort of thing you will find many better exponents of it listed on the web site.
+My quantitative research is quite limited and if you like that sort of thing you will find many better exponents of it listed on the website.
 When doing this soft research I typically ask just four things:

-First, is the company that I’m buying now substantially the same company that produced the historic earnings?
-It can often be the case that valuable assets are sold off during restructuring and a special dividend pays out the proceeds to shareholders.
-In that case the company is not the company that earned the historic returns and so the numbers are misleading.
+In that case, the company is not the company that earned the historic returns and so the numbers are misleading.
 As far as I could see the AGA I bought was more or less the AGA of the last 10 years, minus their foodservice company which they sold in 2007.

 Second, why are the shares so cheap?
 For AGA the drop in share price started in late 2007 and seemed to be directly tied to the recession rather than anything specific to the company.

 Third, is this fixable?
-Personally I couldn’t see any reason why after the recession AGA wouldn’t return to more or less the position it was in before, when the shares were in the 300-400p range rather than around 100p.
+Personally, I couldn’t see any reason why after the recession AGA wouldn’t return to more or less the position it was in before, when the shares were in the 300-400p range rather than around 100p.
 Various commentators were worried about the pension fund, but this was outside my circle of competence, so I ignored it.

 Finally, how are they fixing it?
 According to Frederick M. Zimmerman’s book The Turnaround Experience, successful turnarounds typically focus on core operational issues and incremental improvements rather than launching into new markets, products or businesses.
-In AGA’s case they seemed to be dropping non-core businesses even before the recession in order to focus on their consumer operations.
+In AGA’s case, they seemed to be dropping non-core businesses even before the recession in order to focus on their consumer operations.
 Savings are being re-invested to improve and organically grow that core business.

-In a nutshell that’s why I bought AGA.
+In a nutshell, that’s why I bought AGA.
 It scored well through a fundamental screen and ranking system and ticked each of my simple qualitative boxes.

 Sold – Airea

-Another leaver this month was Airea, the design led specialist flooring company.
+Another leaver this month was Airea, the design-led specialist flooring company.
 Airea was a victim of the move from version 0.1 to 0.2 of my quantitative model mentioned above.
-Version 0.2 places more emphasis on recent earnings compared to earnings over five years ago and in that respect Airea had done badly.
-This meant that the future outlook for the company appeared weaker than I first thought and according to version 0.2 it was already fairly priced which is an automatic sell signal.
+Version 0.2 places more emphasis on recent earnings compared to earnings over five years ago and in that respect, Airea had done badly.
+This meant that the future outlook for the company appeared weaker than I first thought and according to version 0.2, it was already fairly priced which is an automatic sell signal.

 The sale resulted in a loss of about 13% in a holding that was about 1% of the fund.